Vivianblithe/Vivianblithe/VHPortfolio.md

 ### Genesys predictive routing articles in the Genesys Cloud CX Resource Center

 This documentation set is for the version of predictive routing released for Genesys Cloud.
-The UI and functionality differs considerably from the Multicloud/hybrid version documented in the manuals above.
+The UI and functionality differs considerably from the Multicloud/hybrid version explained in the documentation above.

 **Note:** The documents linked here are all my own work as the sole writer for a new product.